zarf-dev/proposals/0048-schema-update-process/README.md

 below is for the real nitty-gritty.
 -->

 During Zarf's lifetime it will introduce, deprecate, and remove ZarfPackageConfig API versions.
-Once a version is deprecated users will still be able to preform all package operations such as create, publish, and deploy, but will receive warnings that they should upgrade.
-Once an API version is removed Zarf will error if a user tries to preform any package operations with that package.
+Once a version is deprecated users will still be able to perform all package operations such as create, publish, and deploy, but will receive warnings that they should upgrade.
+Once an API version is removed Zarf will error if a user tries to perform any package operations with that package.

 The stored `zarf.yaml` in a package will contain all API versions known at the time of package creation.
 When printing the package definition to the user, for instance, with the command `zarf package inspect definition` the API version will be the version that the package was created with.
 A new field `.build.apiVersion` will be added to all schemas to track which API version was used at build time.